-NB: You can use the same tests for corpus frequency comparisons.
+NB: These are the same tests that we have used for corpus frequency comparisons.
 Assume that a certain expression occurs 50 times in the 100,000 tokens of corpus A, and twice in the 1,000 tokens of corpus B. What is an appropriate contingency table for these data, and what results do you obtain from the chi-squared and Fisher test?